liaocyintl-deprecated/pyliao/README.md

 ## in the *common* package

-- load_csv(path): return a json object from specified path.
+- load_csv(path): return a two dimensional array from a csv file.

 - load_lines(file): load lines from a txt file, and replace all "\n"s to "".